Skin is composed of three layers: the epidermis (outer layer), dermis (middle layer) and hypodermis (innermost layer).

 Why is skin so important?

 The skin is the largest organ in the human body.
-As well as performing a number of functions that are vital to health, such as temperature regulation and insulation, skin plays a key role in preventing water loss and protecting us against bacteria that cause disease.
+As well as performing a number of functions that are vital to health, such as temperature regulation and insulation, skin plays a key role in preventing water loss and protecting us against external aggressors that cause disease.

 Did you know..?